 - Poppy calls these bracelets, “hula hoops for your wrist” and I don’t think a better description exists!

 Have we convinced you?
 Scroll down for the supply list and how to!

 - *any combination of sequins, confetti, glitter, mini beads, etc. (we used these sequins, star confetti (similar) + glitter — a little glitter goes a long way!)

-- **3/5 inch vinyl tubing, you’ll need about 8 to 10 inches per bracelet (from the hardware store — look in the plumbing section)
+- **3/8 inch inner diameter vinyl tubing, you’ll need about 8 to 10 inches per bracelet (from the hardware store — look in the plumbing section)

-- **1/2 inch vinyl tubing, you only need an inch or so of this per bracelet
+- **1/2 inch inner diameter vinyl tubing, you only need an inch or so of this per bracelet

 - hot glue gun (and glue :)

 - knife to cut the tubing — I just used a kitchen knife!